 Logan produces primarily High-Vol Met coal (HVA HCC and HVB HCC), mined from various seams of the Kanawha Formation.
-A few of the seams lie below drainage; however, a substantial number of metallurgical coal seams are situated above drainage.
+A few of the seams lie below drainage; however, a substantial number of Met coal seams are situated above drainage.
 Logan also produces thermal coal from upper portions of the Kanawha Formation.

-As of December 31, 2023, underground mine operations were active at the Lower War Eagle, Eagle No. 1 and Muddy Bridge Mines with three, three and two active mining sections, respectively, using the room-and-pillar method.
-The North Fork Winifrede Mine was fully depleted in 2023.
-The Powellton No. 1 Mine was in process of being rehabilitated and had minimal production during the fourth quarter of 2023, with plans to initiate full production with one mining section in the first quarter of 2024.
+As of December 31, 2024, underground mine operations were active at the Powellton No. 1, Lower War Eagle, Eagle No. 1 and Muddy Bridge Mines with one, three, three and two active mining sections, respectively, using the room and pillar method.

 All sections of the active underground mines at Logan are configured as full super sections, with two continuous miners per section.
 Each section also has two roof bolters, four shuttle cars and two scoops.
 From the continuous miner at the production face, the shuttle cars haul extracted coal to a feeder breaker, which transfers raw coal to a conveyor belt for transport to a surface stockpile holding area.
-A shared overland conveyor carries raw coal from the Lower War Eagle mine to a CPP.
-Trucks haul raw coal from the Eagle No. 1 and North Fork Winifrede mines to the CPP and from the Muddy Bridge mine to the Logan overland conveyor.
+A shared overland conveyor carries raw coal from the Powellton No. 1 and Lower War Eagle mines to a CPP.
+Trucks haul raw coal from the Eagle No. 1 mine to the CPP and from the Muddy Bridge mine to the Logan overland conveyor.
 The CPP has a feed rate capacity of 1,088 raw tph.
 The CPP site includes raw coal storage, clean coal storage, a loadout connected to a CSX rail line and refuse disposal area.